adamkucharski/2020-cov-tracing/README.md

 ### Earlier versions

 Code to accompany medRxiv V1 pre-print is in `V1_code`, with file paths as above.
+An independent reproducibility CODECHECK has been performed on this version: http://doi.org/10.5281/zenodo.3767060

 ### Citation